Evrard-Nil/acdc/readme.md

 *Step 3: Using jeyll, turn the markdown files into html*

-*Step 4: Using jekyll, post a demo of the site with the new post*
+*Step 4: Using jekyll, launch a demo of the site with the new post*

 *Step 5: Under user validation, push the changes on git*